mkollaro/destroystack/README.md

 # DestroyStack

+**WARNING:** Some of the described features are work in progress, please don't try to run this yet

+**WARNING:** Do not run these on a production system!
+I will destroy everything you love.

 This project tries to test the reliability of OpenStack by simulating failures, network problems and generally destroying data and nodes to see if the setup survives it.
+The basic idea is to inject some fault, see if everything still works as expected and restore the state back to what it was before the fault.
 Currently contains only Swift tests, but other components are planned.

 ## Requirements